Concerns and feedback

 Concerns about Lincoln University

-If you have taken one or more of the above steps but are dissatisfied with how Lincoln University has addressed your concern, you should:
+If you have raised a formal concern but are dissatisfied with how Lincoln University has addressed your concern, you should:

-- To talk to someone outside of Lincoln University, NZQA handles complaints about alleged non-compliance with the New Zealand Tertiary and International Code of Practice.
-Go to: nzqa.govt.nz/make-a-complaint
+- NZQA handles complaints about alleged non-compliance with the New Zealand Tertiary and International Code of Practice.
+For more information go to nzqa.govt.nz/make-a-complaint

 - If you have a financial or contractual dispute with the University, there are free and independent services to help: